nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-model.md

 # Backend Servers: Focus on the request, not the model

-Allow me to divide backend web application architectures in two types:
+Allow me to categorize backend web application architectures into two types:

 1. Model-Based architectures
 2. Request-Based architectures

-This blog discusses the distinction between the two and my (current) position which to use in most scenarios.
+This blog discusses the distinction between the two and my (current) position why you should use request-based architectures most of the time.

 ## Model-Based Architecture (MBA)

 A model-based architecture's models the business domain in an application layer usually using class-based objects.
-A user is represented as a "User" object with properties such as "firstName", "roles", etc and has methods to mutate its state.
+This application user will might have a "User" object with properties such as "firstName", "roles", etc and provide methods to mutate its state.
 After all business logic has resolved for a request the final state is persisted usually using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) or [ODM](https://stackoverflow.com/questions/12261866/what-is-the-difference-between-an-orm-and-an-odm) implementing a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html).

 This model-based architecture is prevalent in Java and C#, and most other programming languages offer frameworks supporting such an architecture.
 Many [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)-type frameworks fall into this category.

-Strong points:
+**Strong points:**

 - Domain objects and their relationship are clearly defined in code
 - Multiple mutations can easily be combined in a single transaction
 - Complex business logic can be centrally enforced

-Weak points:
+**Weak points:**

 - An ORM/ODM abstracts away data mutation logic and may not be as efficient or as easy to debug as vanilla SQL or NoSQL alternative
 - A shared core with both domain properties and business logic is inheritantly less stable over time than separating request logic
-- Moves focus away from API to the business domain model
+- Moves focus away from API to the business domain model (why this is bad I explain later)

 ## Request-Based Architecture (RBA)